Onyx & Enamel 1920s Drop Earrings

 These black onyx drop earrings are probably Czech in origin.
 A delicate black-and-white-enamel-flower on a silver-tone filigree triangle connects the large, oval pendant to the faceted round stone at the earlobe.
 These elegant all original screw-back earrings can be modified for pierced ears.
 Scroll down to see a necklace adorned with onyx glass and black-and-white enamel as well as other coordinating pieces for this versatile and unique pair.

-Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryFaceted, rectangular onyx-glass and crystal stones form the body of this Art Deco bar brooch.
+Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryThis Art Deco bar brooch is formed from faceted, rectangular onyx-glass and crystal stones.
 Each end has a faceted, onyx-glass triangle.
 The silver-tone metal setting has cut-outs, creating a checkered pattern with the stones.
 They are all open-back, and the workmanship is superb.
 The trombone clasp and unusual design make me think this brooch is European in origin.
 I also think the setting is sterling silver, but the mark is unreadable.
 Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this jewel.
-Black-and-white, so popular in the Twenties, never goes out of style!$ 195
+Black-and-white, so popular in the Twenties, never goes out of style!$ 225

 Vintage Bracelets, 1930s Jewelry, Wachenheimer Bros.
 JewelryThis Wachenheimer sterling, 3 row bracelet has a line of faceted, round onyx-glass stones on either side of a center row of diamanté.
 The bejeweled fold-over clasp, which joins the harp-shaped link at each end, was used by this maker in the early 1930s, when they were no longer using their Diamonbar trademark.
 This bracelet was made for a slim wrist.
 Please note the bracelet length (6 7/8") and check your wrist size before purchasing this piece.
 Scroll down to see a great selection of Art Deco pieces to wear with this lovely jewel.$ 325